smourier/SQLNado/README.md

 ## Nuget
 Due to popular request, SQLNado is now also provided as a Nuget.
 You can download here from https://www.nuget.org/packages/SqlNado/
+*Note: the Nuget is still currently on the old version as the version 2 is being tested*

 ## Get Started
 Here is a simple Console App that should get you started: